sarrietav-dev/braindump/content/main notes/Subdominio de apoyo.md

   - software
   - ddd
 ---
-## Subdominios de apoyo (Supporting subdomains)
+## Supporting subdomains

-- No son críticos.
+- They are not critical.
-- No hay soluciones listas para usar.
+- There are no ready-made solutions.
-- Se pueden subcontratar.
+- They can be outsourced.
-- No son complejos.
+- Not complex.
-- Operaciones ETC/CRUD.
+- ETC/CRUD operations.
-- No proporcionan ventaja competitiva.
+- Do not provide competitive advantage.
-- Implementación propia.
+- Custom implementation.
-- Baja volatilidad.
+- Low volatility.

-# Referencias
+# References

 [[Learning Domain Driven Design]]